-Summary of the Remediation Policy for OT Master's Courses
+Summary of the Remediation Policy for OT Master's Lecture/Lab Courses

-Good Academic Standing Strategy Duration of Academic Standing No failing grades.
-Meets all expected competencies and professionalism in all the academic and clinical courses No remediation needed N/A Academic Probation Standing Level I Strategy Duration of Academic Standing Scoring between 74-76.5% on any assessment Documented noncompliance with attendance, conduct, or guidelines (2) Referral to Graduate Student Success Center Formulation of individualized academic plan Mandatory monthly meeting with Course Director where remediation was necessary Mandatory monthly meeting with Academic Advisor Upon successful completion of the course in question the established MSOT Academic and Professional Performance Review Committee will review all remediation documents and make recommendations regarding the student's academic standing Academic Probation Standing Level II Strategy Duration of Academic Standing Scoring <74% in any assessment Documented noncompliance with attendance, conduct, or guidelines (3 or more) Referral to Graduate Student Success Center Formulation of individualized academic plan Mandatory weekly or bi- weekly meeting with Course Director where remediation was necessary Mandatory monthly meeting with Academic Advisor Upon successful completion of the course in question the established MSOT Academic and Professional Performance Review Committee will review all remediation documents and make recommendations regarding the student's academic standing
+Good Academic Standing (meets all criteria) Strategy Duration of Academic Standing No failing grades.
+Meets all expected competencies and professionalism in all the academic and clinical courses No remediation needed N/A Good Academic Standing: Academic Warning (meets one criteria) Student receives first "C" grade Documented noncompliance with attendance, conduct, or guidelines (1) Student receives a formal letter of notification; Student must meet with Advisor and next semester's course instructors to review expectations Academic Probation Standing Level I (meets 1 of the criteria) Strategy Duration of Academic Standing

+Scoring between 74-76.5% in any didactic course, AND a cumulative overall GPA of <3.0 Scoring between 70-74% in any didactic course Documented noncompliance with attendance, conduct, or guidelines (2) Student Success Center Formulation of individualized academic plan with objectives/action plan Upon successful completion of identified objectives/action plan areas in question the established MSOT Academic and Professional Performance Review Committee will review all remediation documents and make recommendations regarding the student's academic standing Academic Probation Standing Level II (meets 1 of the criteria) Strategy Duration of Academic Standing Scoring between 70-74% in any didactic course, AND a cumulative overall GPA of <3.0 Documented noncompliance with attendance, conduct, or guidelines (3 or more) Referral to Graduate Student Success Center Formulation of individualized academic plan with objectives/action plan Mandatory weekly or bi- weekly meeting with Course Instructor(s) in concepts where remediation was necessary Mandatory monthly meeting with Academic Advisor in question, the established MSOT Academic and Professional Performance Review Committee will review all remediation documents and make recommendations regarding the student's academic standing Academic Separation Standing (meets 1 of the criteria) Strategy Duration of Academic Standing

-Academic Separation Standing Strategy Duration of Academic Standing Student fails one course The student will be removed from the current cohort An individualized academic plan of remediation will be discussed with the student In order to be re-instated in the cohort, the student must demonstrate competency in the knowledge and skills of the courses that were completed successfully through a variety of assessment tools This assessment will be administered towards the end of the semester prior to the semester when the failed course is offered within the course sequence of the program.
-The student must wait until the failed course is offered within the course sequence of the program.
-Academic Dismissal Strategy Duration of Academic Standing Fails two courses The student will be dismissed from the program.
-If there is continued interest in the program; the student must re-apply and go through the entire admissions process.
+Student fails one course Student receives a 3rd "C" within a didactic course The student will be removed from the current cohort Upon allowance of re-entry into the program, student will be required to demonstrate mastery of all skill competencies, on first attempt, by passing practical examinations and competencies from courses previously successfully completed prior to the semester of the failed course Formulation of individualized academic plan The student must wait until the failed course is offered within the course sequence of the program.
+In the case of receiving a third "C" in the program, student must retake one of those courses and can choose the course to retake when that course is offered again.
+Academic Dismissal Strategy Duration of Academic Standing Fails two courses In the case where the student receives a third "C", student does not earn a "B" in one of those courses upon their second retake of any of those courses The student will be dismissed from the program.
+If there is continued interest in the program, the student must re-apply and go through the entire admissions process.